Herberton, QLD

 Where is Herberton?

-Herberton is a suburb of Queensland, Australia.
+Herberton is a suburb of Queensland, Australia, in the Tablelands local government area.

 What is the population of Herberton?